 Method 2.
-Enter the four numbers in the same order as described above, but separate them with slashes (/).
+Enter the four numbers verbatim in the order just listed, but separate them with slashes (/).

 2.3.4 Transposition and key changes

 To transpose an entire score, at the beginning of the first block enter K (for Key) followed by two explicitly signed digits.
 The first is the distance to transpose (in \internotes); the second is the new key signature.
 When transposing, you should always use relative accidentals, activated by the separate command Ar at the start of the first input block (see section 2.3.7).
 For example, to transpose a piece in C major to E major you would enter Ar K+2+4 at the beginning of the first block.